What is a tea garden?

 Calendula is a pretty daisy-like flower that comes in different shades of yellow and orange colors.
 The plant reaches about a foot in height and two feet wide.
 It grows best during the cool season, fall to late spring in Austin, as it tends to get powdery mildew once the warm weather settles.
 It is very easy to grow from seed, though.

 Mint is the most used tea herb in the world.
 It grows pretty much everywhere with no effort.
-Some gardeners hate it for its invasive growth habit.
+However, some gardeners hate it for its invasive growth habit.
 For this reason, many prefer planting it in containers.
 More than a dozen varieties of mint are worth a try: spearmint, peppermint, chocolate mint, pineapple mint, and so on.
 Local nurseries are the best place to explore new varieties.

 Use fresh or dried oregano in teas to soothe a sore throat and upset stomach.
 You can also use it as a vapor for congestion and allergies.
 WebMD states a long list of oregano health benefits if you want to learn more.

 Roselle is in the hibiscus family.
 It grows in the tropics but does well in central Texas.
 It is a warm-season annual.
 Start the seeds eight to ten weeks before the last frost, but be patient as they take up to twenty days to germinate.
 Roselle prefers well-draining soil and thrives in full sun, and it’s pretty drought-tolerant.
 The plant grows into a small shrub quickly, so give it ample space.
-It will die completely at the first frost, and you will have to start over the following season.
+Unfortunately, it will die completely at the first frost, and you will have to start over the following season.